apiaryio/api-blueprint/Tutorial.md

 The `question_id` variable of the URI template is a parameter for every action on this resource.
 It's defined here using an arbitrary type `number`, followed by a description for the parameter.

-> Refer to API Blueprint Specification's [Resource Parameters Section][] for more examples.
+> Refer to API Blueprint Specification's [URI Parameters Section][] for more examples.

 ### Actions